Man Overboard!

 We went back and sat on board whilst parties of workmen sorted out the pump and the wiring.

 The wind began to get up.
-I was not looking forward to the sail round to our berth and the landing there in calm weather and grew tense at the prospect by the moment.
+I was not looking forward to the sail round to our berth and the landing there in calm weather and grew more tense at the prospect by the moment.
 Finally the engine started, coughed out a mess of weed and grass cuttings and was running well.
 All the circuits we’re working, the engineers all left, including the one secreted in the engine room and we were good to go.
 Thankfully John decided we would be better coming back in the morning when we were fresh and the wind wasn’t.
 We let the office know and they were cheerful as ever.
 We began the weary walk back into town.
 Our way took us past the upholstery shop that had made the spray hood and cover in 2018 and it was open, so we called in on a whim.
 The couple were there, every bit as kind and calm as we remembered.
 Sadly neither their English, nor our Italian had changed much, but they remembered us and when I showed them the pictures of the spray hood and cover they remembered the work.
 They arranged to meet us at our berth at twelve the following day.
 This somehow lifted my spirits.
 We went back to the hotel and treated ourselves to a posh meal in their terrace restaurant overlooking the sea.
 As the evening wore on it became a mite chilly, but was balm to the soul nonetheless.

 Posted in Uncategorized | Leave a comment